 Finally, we define \emph{concatenation} of two incomplete words as a horizontal product, yielding the structure of a $\ominus$-semigroup.
 Besides, this semigroup is freely generated by words on random variables (the opaque part of the collection of incomplete words, see Remark \ref{rk:freelygenerated}.)

-With the aforementioned vertical composition, this second product on incomplete words yields (almost) a \emph{dimonoid} on incomplete words (to be precise, it is not quite a dimonoid because in one direction it is only a semigroup, not a monoid).
+With the aforementioned vertical composition, this second product on incomplete words yields (almost) a \emph{dimonoid} on incomplete words (to be precise, it is not quite a dimonoid because one of the operations only forms a semigroup, not a monoid).